DidierMerk/ComputerVision1/README.md

 The final project consists of two parts and two written reports.
 The first report performs a research into Bag-Of-Words image classification; in the second part a Two-Layer Neural Network and a Convolutional Neural Network are implemented to perform image classification.
 The reports can both be found above.

 _**Note:**_ The data used to run the notebooks from the four labs is not uploaded to this GitHub repository, however the outputs of the notebooks are still visible.
 Contact didier.merk@gmail.com to receive any data used to run the notebooks.

+## Computer Vision 2
+During my master AI I have also followed the research-based course 'Computer Vision 2'.
+During this course my teammates and I attempt to improve an existing approach to the grounding of the generations of a text-to-image diffusion model.
+In this model an image and a segmentation mask for chosen target objects are simultaneously generated.
+We managed to improve the mIoU score by 4% using just a quarter of the original data.
+The paper we wrote for this research can also be found in this repository.